YannDubs/Neural-Process-Family/jupyter/text/_build/html/_sources/CNPFs_sketch.md

 \end{align}
 ```

-A typical (though not _necessary_) choice is to consider Gaussian distributions for these predictives.
+A typical (though not _necessary_) choice is to consider Gaussian distributions for these likelihoods.
-We collectively refer to members of the NPF that employ this simplifying assumption as _conditional_ NP models, and to this sub-family as the CNPF.
+We collectively refer to members of the NPF that employ the factorisation assumption as _conditional_ NP models, and to this sub-family as the CNPF.
 Now, recall that one guiding principle of the NPF is to _locally_ encode each input-output pair in $\mathcal{C}$, and then _aggregate_ the encodings into a single representation of the context set, which we denote $R$.
-Putting these together, we can express the predictive distribution of CNPFs as
+Putting these together, we can express the predictive distribution of CNPF members as

 ```{math}
 :label: formal